Miguel-Ferreira-hub/Mechatronics-Research-Group/README.md

 <h1 align="center">Project Purpose</h1>
-The purpose of this project is to explore and associate lithium-ion battery behaviour to state-of-charge (SoC) through electrochemical impedance spectroscopy (EIS), aiming to establish novel methods of determining SoC.
+The purpose of this project is to explore and associate lithium-ion battery behaviour to state-of-charge (SoC) through electrochemical impedance spectroscopy (EIS), aiming to establish novel methods of determining SoC or boost current estimation performance.

 The project is split into two parts:

 1. Quantification of the diffusion process and its relation to SoC, this is performed via the distribution of relaxation times (DRT), a characteristic distribution of the battery system displaying a peak (response) at present time constants.
-2. Proposition of equivalent circuit model (ECM) to work back to SoC, this is informed by the results of the DRT.
+2. Proposition of equivalent circuit model (ECM) to work back to SoC, this is informed by the results of the DRT, with a particular focus on the diffusion process

 <h1 align="center">Inverse Problem</h1>
 To calculate the DRT, impedance data $$Z(\omega)$$, is collected from a battery via low amplitude (0.1C) AC signal through EIS (0.01-10,000Hz).
 The DRT is found by solving the following inverse problem with the aim of establishing the distribution function $$\gamma(\tau)$$: